Sour grapes: Climate change pushing wine regions farther north | The China Post

 The main reason for this change is global warming, which is not only challenging farmers in Europe’s traditional wine regions to seek ways to make their harvest more heat and drought-resistant, but is meanwhile also moving the Arctic tree line farther north in general.

 In other words, people are increasingly using previously barren land to try their luck at agriculture, including the cultivation of grapes.
-The United Nations even predict that viticulture as whole in the northern hemisphere might move an average of up to 111 miles (180 kilometers) farther north compared to where grapes are growing now.
+The United Nations has even predicted that viticulture as a whole in the Northern Hemisphere might move an average of up to 111 miles (180 kilometers) farther north compared to where grapes are growing now.
 If this trend continues, it could spell financial ruin to long-established wine businesses, while presently less likely areas could economically benefit from diversifying into the wine market.

 Old wine in new bottles